Does Liberty Mutual’s RightTrack Save You Money?

-What is the Liberty Mutual RightTrack Program?
+What Is the Liberty Mutual RightTrack Program?

 RightTrack is a program offered by Liberty Mutual that says drivers can save up to 30 percent for the life of their auto policy.
 Instead of a single device in your vehicle, Liberty Mutual uses your smartphone to track driving habits via their app and a device you put in your car.

-What Does the Device Track?
+What Does the RightTrack Device Track?

-RightTrack monitors your daily driving habits, including:
+Liberty Mutual RightTrack monitors your daily driving habits, including:

-- Hard Braking Instances: Just like instances of rapid acceleration, Liberty Mutual wants to know if you are hard braking instead of coming to a stop safely and slowly.
+- Hard Braking Instances: Just like instances of rapid acceleration, Liberty Mutual RightTrack wants to know if you are hard braking instead of coming to a stop safely and slowly.
 Too many cases of hard braking might mean you are speeding, tailgating, or distracted while on the road.

-The discount once applied, is for the lifetime of your policy with Liberty Mutual.
+The discount, once applied, is for the lifetime of your policy with Liberty Mutual.

 Technically, yes.
-However, the discounts you receive for the lifetime of your policy do not apply if you have an accident, multiple citations applied after the 90 days, or other claims filed.
+However, the discounts you receive on your policy will be canceled if you have an accident, multiple claims, or multiple citations.
 As with any insurance company, when you file a collision or comprehensive claim, your insurance premium may go up.